czz592/CT421-Assignment/Report.md

 $$e = (bin\_weight - capacity)^2$$
 If the weight of the bin is greater than the capacity, we add 1000 to the error to make it a worse solution.

-TODO: add check if there are two bins with the same item
+If there are clashes between bins of an individual, we also add 1000 to the error.

 ## Selection